Neuronys/moodle-local_nolej/docs/navigation-block.md

 ![Final result](images/navigation-block/navigation-block-10_Final_result.png)

-## Other propisitions of block or navigation
+## Other proposals for block and navigation

 ### Banner block

 1. **Download banner images**

-    Choose the banner matching the best your themes (banners can be found here: [Moodle Banner Link](https://bit.ly/nolej-moodle-templates))
+    Choose the banner best matching your moodle theme (official banners can be found here: [Moodle Banner Link](https://bit.ly/nolej-moodle-templates))

-2. **Log In and Enter Edit Mode**
+2. **Log in and enter Edit Mode**

     Once logged in as a platform administrator and in edit mode, locate the block management panel on the right side of the interface.